geografa/foss4g2014-workshops/Leaflet-and-Mapbox-JavaScript-API-Fundamentals.md

 # What's covered

 - Part I - Setting up your environment
-- Part II - Leaflet API
+- Part II - Creating an Interactive Map with the Leaflet API
-- Part III - Mapbox.js API
+- Part III - Adding Customized and Interactive Mapbox Maps Mapbox.js API
-- Part IV -
+- Part IV - Wrap Up and Next Steps

 ---
 # Setting up your environment
 Things you will need for this workshop:
 - working laptop
 - internet access